Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Visit Upper Geyser Basin in Yellowstone: Safety and Tips

-Stay on Boardwalks at All Times During a Visit to the Upper Geyser Basin
+Stay on Boardwalks at All Times when in the Upper Geyser Basin

 The Upper Geyser Basin is crisscrossed with a network of the sturdy boardwalks that allow to see some of the most popular hydrothermal features in the area.
-Walking off the designated wooden paths is illegal.
-Such an irresponsible behavior may result in serous harm and even fatal accident.
+Walking off the designated wooden paths is illegal and may result in serous harm and even fatal accidents.
 More than 20 people died in Yellowstone National Park in the past.

 Protect the Environment